ardc-fair-checklist/ardc-fair-checklist.github.io/README.dev.md

 1. ~~add rst badge~~
 1. ~~investigate migrating to ~~SSR~~SSG [Prerendering](https://vite-plugin-ssr.com/)~~
 1. ~~make questions part of the store and settable, derive other variables and make them gettable~~
+1. ~~write foundation for versioning of list of questions~~
 1. publish coverage in ci
 1. add testing as prose
 1. implement testing prose
-1. write foundation for versioning of list of questions
 1. add validation of query parameters
 1. use the checklist for a couple of existing software packages
 1. revisit questions content with TomH
 1. investigate using tailwindcss for styling
+1. make Banner appear in production
+1. when user supplies query params, set state and redirect or show Banner
+1. redirecting from unversioned software and data urls
+1. look into client side routing v server side routing